-Did you know that Down Syndrome—a disorder that occurs when there is a duplication of the twenty-first chromosome—effects approximately 6,000 babies at birth every year?
+Did you know that Down Syndrome—a disorder that occurs when there is a duplication of the twenty-first chromosome—affects approximately 6,000 babies at birth every year?
 So on March 21—a date chosen to represent the chromosomal defection found in Down Syndrome (the twenty-first day of the third month)—celebrate World Down Syndrome Day, an event created to raise public awareness, promote inclusivity, encourage advocacy, and support the wellbeing of those living with Down Syndrome.

-World Down Syndrome Day - History
+World Down Syndrome Day timeline

 AFRT—the French Association for Research on Trisomy 21—is founded in order to support research for Down Syndrome.

 This year marks not only the first meeting held by AFRT, but also the year that March 21 is recognized as a symbolic day to represent Down Syndrome.

 The World Health Organization acknowledges March 21 as World Down Syndrome Day.

 The United Nations supports WHO’s acknowledgement of March 21 and also recognizes this date as World Down Syndrome Day.

 This year marks the first year that World Down Syndrome Day is to be celebrated annually on March 21.